-The Master's Degree course in Biology provides a highly specialized training course for the access to advanced levels of training (PhD) and to undertake scientific research in universities or in public or private research laboratories, project activities in biotechnology, pharmaceutical and agro/food companies and public and private organizations, and job opportunities in the fields of environmental impact, biodiversity and health.
+The Master's Degree course in Biology provides a highly specialised training course for the access to advanced levels of training (PhD) and to undertake scientific research in universities or in public or private research laboratories, project activities in biotechnology, pharmaceutical and agro/food companies and public and private organisations, and job opportunities in the fields of environmental impact, biodiversity and health.

 Biodiversity and Environmental Health is one of the two educational paths of the MSc program in Biology of the University of Siena.